Vyral/base-template/_posts/2018-08-13-5-apps-homebuyers--investors-can-use-to-set-the-perfect-budget.md

 Bonus app: Personal Capital.
 This app is specifically for investors.
 It’s great for general budgeting, but it also allows you to underwrite deals for particular properties.&nbsp;

-In addition to these apps, we have a great proforma you can use if you want to underwrite rental properties with a “hold” or “flip” strategy.
+In addition to these apps, we have a great pro forma you can use if you want to underwrite rental properties with a “hold” or “flip” strategy.
 With this pro forma, you’ll get cap rates, rates of returns, ROIs, etc. If you’re interested in getting it, get in touch with me and I’d be happy to send it to you.&nbsp;

 Budgeting is one of my favorite topics, so if you have any more questions about these apps or you want to set a budget for a future home purchase, don’t hesitate to call or email me.
 I look forward to speaking with you.